-Fig. 5.
-Translocation of the carotenoid in OCP via a combination of umbrella sampling and REMD. (a) Structure of OCP O .
+Figure 5 Translocation of the carotenoid in OCP via a combination of umbrella sampling and REMD. (a) Structure of OCPO.
 Different domains are shown with different colors, the C-terminal extension (CTE) is in brown and the N-terminal extension (NTE) is in cyan.
 The cantaxanthin (CAN) carotenoid is also shown with H-bonds to Tyr201 and Trp288. (b) Free-energy profile as a function of the distance between the CAN and the NTD; the translocation occurs in the opposite direction indicated by the arrow.
-The free-energy minima corresponding to OCP O and the intermediates T_1/T_2 are indicated with the vertical lines. (c) RMSD of the domains with respect to OCP O (dark blue and orange lines) or RCP 37 (red line). (d) Carotenoid binding pocket in the T_1 (top, blue) and T_2 (bottom, red) intermediates, compared to OCP O (orange). (e) Conformational change in the loop 275-281 of the CTD upon carotenoid translocation.
-Representative structures in OCP O (top, orange) and T_2 (bottom, red).
-Panels (b-e) are taken from Ref.
-[168] (CC-BY).
+The free-energy minima corresponding to OCPO and the intermediates $T_1/T_2$ are indicated with the vertical lines. (c) RMSD of the domains with respect to OCPO (dark blue and orange lines) or RCP (red line). (d) Carotenoid binding pocket in the $T_1$ (top, blue) and $T_2$ (bottom, red) intermediates, compared to OCPO (orange). (e) Conformational change in the loop 275-281 of the CTD upon carotenoid translocation.
+Representative structures in OCPO (top, orange) and $T_2$ (bottom, red).
+Panels (b-e) are taken from ref.
+159 (CC-BY).

-NTD center, which is expected to approximately describe the motion of the carotenoid.
+above).
+Bondanza et al. focused directly on identifying the intermediates encountered upon translocation of the carotenoid into the NTD and dissociation of the domains.
+To effectively simulate the translocation, they combined a CV-based method, umbrella sampling (US), with the REMD unconstrained method.
+They identified as a CV the distance between the carotenoid and the NTD center, which is expected to approximately describe the motion of the carotenoid.
 At the same time, REMD allowed exploring all the remaining degrees of freedom, such as the rearrangement of the protein to accommodate the carotenoid.

-This US-REMD combination allowed obtaining accurate estimates of the free-energy profile along the translocation coordinate (Figure 5b) and corresponding intermediates (Figure 5d), which identified with the spectroscopic intermediates obtained by time-resolved IR.39 The last intermediate is characterized by a fully translocated carotenoid and a structure of the NTD similar to the RCP,37 which demonstrates the ability of the method to correctly predict the changes in the protein structure.
-Key residues that rearrange during the translocation were also identified, including the entire 275-281 loop in the CTD (Figure 5e), and their role in stabilizing the intermediates was elucidated.
+This US-REMD combination allowed obtaining accurate estimates of the free-energy profile along the translocation coordinate (Figure 5b) and corresponding intermediates (Figure 5d), which were identified with the spectroscopic intermediates obtained by time-resolved IR.
+The last intermediate is characterized by a fully translocated carotenoid and a structure of the NTD similar to the RCP, which demonstrates the ability of the method to correctly predict the changes in the protein structure.
+Key residues were also identified that rearrange during the translocation, including the entire 275-281 loop in the CTD (Figure 5e), and their role in stabilizing the intermediates was elucidated.
 Finally, the availability of the translocated intermediate allowed simulating the dissociation of OCP using well-tempered metadynamics.
 Although these simulations did not achieve a quantitative determination of the dissociation free energy landscape, they clearly indicated that translocation of the carotenoid is needed for domain dissociation.
-168 This study demonstrates that profound atomistic insight can be obtained with a careful combination of enhanced sampling techniques, but at the same time highlights the cost of obtaining quantitative thermodynamic or kinetic information on the photoactivation path.
+This study demonstrates that profound atomistic insight can be obtained with a careful combination of enhanced sampling techniques, but at the same time highlights the cost of obtaining quantitative thermodynamic or kinetic information on the photoactivation path.

-Conclusions and perspectives
+6 Conclusions and Perspectives

 Modeling photoreceptors at the atomic level presents a formidable challenge.
 However, recent advancements in both theoretical models and computational tools have significantly enhanced our ability to gain a deeper understanding of their functioning.
 As we have shown in this review, these developments have shed light on the critical role that the protein plays in governing the molecular mechanisms, as well as in regulating the energetics and kinetics.
-Hand-in-hand with experimental investigations. computational approaches have helped unveil the atomistic details of photoactivation for a diverse set of photoreceptors.
+Hand-in-hand with experimental investigations, computational approaches have helped unveil the atomistic details of photoactivation for a diverse set of photoreceptors.